OpenStackOnRaPi/ostackinstall/README.md

 [DEFAULT]
 resume_guests_state_on_host_boot = true

+# The following settings are not required for KVM configuration (our choice).
+They are provided here for informational purposes only.
-#for RPi 5 enable cortex-a76 <== currently lack of support of cortex-a76 in 2025.1 libvirtd
+#for RPi 5 enable cortex-a76 <== maybe for the future, but currently theres a lack of support for cortex-a76 in 2023.1 and 2025.1 libvirtd
 #for RPi 4 enable cortex-a72
 #[libvirt]
 # qemu works only for RPi 4; if you really want it enable all three settings that follow